-As I write this, I’m sitting on aim airplane awaiting takeoff.
+As I write this, I’m sitting on an airplane awaiting takeoff.
 It’s the first flight of 2 I will take today.
 My husband is coming with me, but it isn’t really a trip for him.

 It’s finally retreat weekend, easily one of my favorite weekends of the year.
 This retreat is where myself, and other birth moms (moms who have placed children for adoption) come to get together.